transient-haskell/transient-universe/README.md

 Distributed Browser/server Widgets
 -------
-Browser nodes can integrate Hplayground for ghcjs, a reactive client side library based in trasient (package  [axiom](https://github.com/transient-haskell/axiom).
-Axiom is a client-side web framework that invoke the server using transient-universe primitives.
+Browser nodes can integrate a reactive client side library based in trasient (package  [axiom](https://github.com/transient-haskell/axiom)).
 These widgets can create widgets with HTML form elements and control the server nodes.
 A computation can move from browser to server and back despite the different architecture.

 Widgets with code running in browser and servers can compose with other widgets.
 A Browser node can gain access to many server nodes trough the  server that delivered the web application.